bgamari/ghc-wiki-import/new-axioms/nonlinearity.md

 ```

 Innocent enough, it seems.
 However, that instance expands to `type instance H k ('[] k) = Bool` internally.
 And that expansion contains a repeated variable!
 Yuck.
 We Thought Hard about this and came up with various proposals to fix it, but we weren't convinced that any of them were any good.
-So, we concluded to allow non-linear unbranched instances, but we linearize them when checking overlap.
+So, we concluded to allow nonlinear unbranched instances, but we linearize them when checking overlap.
 This may surprise some users, but we will put in a helpful error message in this case.